 Robe is a popular seaport and small town on the Limestone Coast in South Australia.
-Bordered by the gorgeous coastline of Guichen Bay, this beachside town has served as a significant international port since the 19th century.
+Bordered by the gorgeous coastline of Guichen Bay, this beachside town has served as an important international port since the 19th century.
 The place was named after the renowned Major Frederick Robe, who was a former Governor of this state.

-Being a SA seaside town, the Robe accommodation and caravan parks offer wonderful beach settings for the visitors to enjoy their holidays.
-In addition, the city also has numerous historic places to see.
+Being an SA seaside town, the Robe accommodation and caravan parks offer wonderful beach settings for the visitors to enjoy their holidays.
+Also, the city also has numerous historical places to see.

-Robe Accommodation, Hotels, Motels, Caravan Parks & Attractions
+Robe Accommodation, Hotels, Motels, Caravan Parks & Camping Grounds

 Apart from these, the city also houses some impressive historic buildings such as the Caledonian Inn, the Moorakyne House and a monument built for the explorer Matthew Flinders.

-Robe Accommodation and caravan parks also offer a number of outdoor destinations within town.
+Robe Accommodation and caravan parks also offer several outdoor destinations within the town.
 Popular scenic points are the Beacon Hill Lookout, as from where you can get some of the most magnificent views of the town and its coastline.